luausers-org/luamd/README.md

 ## Testing

+The file `tests.lua` contains some tests to verify if the parser is working correctly.

-There is no unit-testing yet, but testing can be done by running the testrender.lua script.
+Testing can be done by running the testrender.lua script.
 This builds HTML files in the test_documents directory that correspond to the markdown source files.
 Open these with a web browser and assure that they look fine.
 To add more test documents, place a markdown file in the test_documents folder and add it to the documents list in testrender.lua.